Software Documentation

 COBRA v3.0 and v4.0 scripts have 1/10th of a second resolution; later versions have 1/100th of a second resolution.
 Beginning with COBRA v6.0, the script supports launch position coordinates, definable pulse time and embedded part numbers.

-COBRA v7.0 scripts introduce track labels (see below), hazard class / disable groups, and the “DMX Ramp-To Value” field.
+COBRA v7.0 scripts introduce track labels (see below), disable groups (see below), and the “DMX Ramp-To Value” field.

 Sort order of rows Event rows in each section of the script are sorted ascending first by Event Time.